ichim/LeafletForBlazor-NuGet/WASM/Files/README.md

 ## JSON Object

-JSON object based on the `RFC 7946` format:
+JSON object based on the `RFC 7946` format. `"data"`, from the JSON structure, contains an array in the format.

     {
       "data": [